Texas Unemployment Benefits

 Overpayments occur when TWC pays unemployment benefits more than when your entitled amount.
-The state of Texas mandates TWC to recover all such overpayments made from the claimants.
+The state of Texas mandates TWC to recover all such overpayments made.

-The law in the state of Texas is clear that TWC has no right to forgive or dismiss any recovery process, and no exception shall be made whatsoever for the claimants.
-Overpayments will also stay on the record of the claimants, and they shall not receive weekly benefits if they have an overpayment to repay back.
+The law in the state of Texas is clear that TWC has no right to forgive or dismiss any recovery process, and no exception shall be made.
+Overpayments will also stay on your record, and you will not receive weekly benefits if they have an overpayment to repay back.

 The following points identify the possible causes of overpayment:

-- If the ruling of an appeal reverses the eligibility factor of a claimant after TWC paid you the benefits.
+- If the ruling of an appeal reverses the eligibility factor after you received benefits from TWC

 Also, if TWC finds out that if the cause of the overpayment is due to the willful misrepresentation of facts, or concealing of crucial information, or forgery conducted by the claimant, such an act will be deemed as fraud.

-In the event of fraud, the claimant will have to repay the amount received which the claimant was not entitled to.
-Also, the claimant will have to pay a penalty of 15 percent on the excessive amount received.
-Along with the penalty, the claimant may face the following repercussions:
+In the event of fraud, you will have to repay the amount received which you were not entitled to.
+Also, you will have to pay a penalty of 15 percent on the excessive amount received.
+Along with the penalty, you may face the following repercussions:

-- The claimant may face criminal prosecution by state or federal authorities.
+- You may face criminal prosecution by state or federal authorities

-- The claimant will not receive the remaining benefit amount.
+- You will not receive the remaining benefit amount

 The excessive money drawn by the claimant must be returned to TWC without exception.
 If in the case you’ve not repaid the amount, expect the following repercussions: